SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 You can also define a convenience initializer to create an instance of that class for a specific use case or input value type.

-You do not have to provide convenience initializers if your class does not require them.
+You don't have to provide convenience initializers if your class does not require them.
 Create convenience initializers whenever a shortcut to a common initialization pattern will save time or make initialization of the class clearer in intent.